pavedroad-io/blueprints/microservices/ga/datamgr/cheatsheet.md

 ## Get summary information for deployment
 Here we ask for status of the pods, deployments, and services.
-This does not show our backend database, it uses different labels and selectors.
+This does not show our back end database, it uses different labels and selectors.

 You can ask for the service and deployments using just the name, aka films.
 Since the pods each have a unique hash, it won't match.
 Using the label